 2. Your Insurance May Not Cover Everything

-Insurance companies are not going to jump at the opportunity to cover all of your expenses, especially if another person was at fault.
-An attorney can do two things – 1) work with your insurance company 2) file a lawsuit to ensure that the property owner’s insurance company become part of the narrative.
+Insurance companies will not jump at the opportunity to cover your expenses, especially if another person is at fault.
+An attorney can do two things – 1) work with your insurance company 2) file a lawsuit to ensure that the property owner’s insurance company becomes part of the narrative.

 3. You Have A Timeline

 More personal injury cases need to be filed within two years of the injury occurring or from the discovery of the injury.
 However, that does not mean you should wait.
-In fact, if you suspect an injury, you should immediately seek medical assistance in order to prove the injury occurred the way you claim it did.
+If you suspect an injury, you should immediately seek medical assistance to prove the injury occurred the way you claim it did.

 4. They May Blame You

 As crazy as it sounds, the other side is probably going to try and blame you for your own injuries.
-Their insurance company will do everything they can to lower or eliminate a settlement by proving that they were not at fault.
+Their insurance company will do everything possible to lower or eliminate a settlement by proving they were not at fault.